L&E Research

 2. How do you make sure nothing gets missed?

-At L&E Research, we believe that security and quality are non-negotiable.
 That’s why we’ve invested in dual ISO certifications: one for information security and one for research quality.
-Very few partners hold both.
-Fewer still bake them into every project the way we do.

-What it means to Hold Both Certifications
+What It Means To Hold Both Certifications

-At L&E, we understand that trust in research comes from two places: data security and process quality.
-These two ISO certifications work together to cover both.
+At L&E, we understand that trust in ISO certified market research comes from two places: data security and process quality.

 • ISO/IEC 27001:2022 is the international standard for information security management.
 It ensures that your data is protected through formalized policies, risk assessments, employee controls, and encryption practices.